 How to Set a Static Homepage in WordPress

 As discussed you have the option to leave your blog on the homepage.
 But if you’re more inclined to make more of a landing page or add a slider or product gallery, changing your homepage to a static homepage is required.
 In fact, the vast majority of premium themes you purchase are going to ask you to immediately switch to a static homepage.

 To change your WordPress homepage start by opening up your WordPress dashboard and going to Settings > Reading.
 Select the Reading tab to open up several settings for your homepage.

-Find the Front Page Displays section to see what exactly your website is currently showing on the homepage.
+Find the Your Homepage Displays section to see what exactly your website is currently showing on the homepage.
 Chances are it’s on the Latest Posts option by default.
 To choose a different page click on the Static Page radio button to select and set your new homepage.

 Upon selection, WordPress reveals two more choices for you to make.
 One of them asks you which page you’d like to show as your Front Page and the other is for your Posts Page.
 If you already have a bunch of pages made on your website (sometimes themes generate core pages for you, or perhaps you’ve already gone through and made your pages) just scroll down to find the pages you want.

 For example, a standard setup would be to choose the Homepage or Front Page as your Front Page.
 Keep in mind, this all depends on the names you give your pages, so it could be completely different for you.